 12. Click OK to save the changes and go back to the mail interface.

-To confirm whether the changes have been implemented successfully, follow these steps: compose an email, specify the recipient's address, and click the "Send" button.
-Generally, when a send delay is established for all emails, the sent emails will be saved to the "Drafts" folder and will remain there until the specified date and time for delivery is reached.
+Check whether the changes are done successfully or not.
+To do that compose an email, provide a destination address and click the Send button.
+Now, typically, when a send delay is created for all emails, the sent emails get saved to the Drafts folder and waits until the specified date and time occurs.

-Once you've specified a delay for your emails, it's essential to ensure that Outlook is running in the background during that specific period.
-If Outlook is closed and not actively running in the background, the email will not be delivered at the scheduled time and will be sent immediately the next time you launch the application.
+After specifying a delay for emails, make sure that Outlook is running is the background during that specific period.
+In case Outlook is closed and not actively running in the background, the email will not get delivered and will sent immediately next time you launch the application.

-Kernel for Outlook PST Repair is indeed a dependable tool for restoring emails from corrupt PST files.
-This software not only addresses corruption problems but also guarantees the comprehensive recovery of emails, notes, calendar entries, contacts, and various other mailbox data.
-Furthermore, it provides the flexibility to save the PST file in alternative formats such as EML, DBX, MBOX, and more, enhancing its utility for users facing PST file-related issues.
+Kernel for Outlook PST Repair is one such reliable tool that restores emails of corrupt PST files.
+The tool not only resolves the corruption issues but also ensures the complete restoration of emails, notes, calendar, contacts and other mailbox data.
+Moreover, you can save the PST in other formats like EML, DBX, MBOX, etc.

 Download and install the trial version and save first 25 items from each mailbox folder.